kev0960/ModooCode/md/inst/cpuid.md

 |-----------------------------------|--------------------------------------------|
 ||Processor Frequency Information Leaf |
 |16H|EAX Bits 15 - 00: Processor Base Frequency (in MHz).Bits 31 - 16: Reserved =0.\newline{}EBX Bits 15 - 00: Maximum Frequency (in MHz).Bits 31 - 16: Reserved = 0.\newline{}ECX Bits 15 - 00: Bus (Reference) Frequency (in MHz).Bits 31 - 16: Reserved = 0.\newline{}EDX Reserved.\newline{}\newline{}###     NOTES:
-\newline{}\newline{}* Data is returned from this interface in accordance with the processor's specification and does not reflect actual values.
+\newline{}\newline{}\htmlonly{*} Data is returned from this interface in accordance with the processor's specification and does not reflect actual values.
 Suitable use of this data includes the display of processor information in like manner to the processor brand string and for determining the appropriate range to use when displaying processor information e.g. frequency history graphs.
 The returned information should not be used for any other purpose as the returned information does not accurately correlate to information / counters returned by other processor interfaces. \newline{}    While a processor may support the Processor Frequency Information leaf, fields that return a value of zero are not supported.|
 ||System-On-Chip Vendor Attribute Enumeration Main Leaf (EAX = 17H, ECX = 0)|
 |17H|###     NOTES:
 \newline{}\newline{}Leaf 17H main leaf (ECX = 0).\newline{}     Leaf 17H output depends on the initial value in ECX.\newline{}     Leaf 17H sub-leaves 1 through 3 reports SOC Vendor Brand String.\newline{}     Leaf 17H is valid if MaxSOCID_Index >= 3.\newline{}     Leaf 17H sub-leaves 4 and above are reserved.\newline{}EAX Bits 31 - 00: MaxSOCID_Index.
 Reports the maximum input value of supported sub-leaf in leaf 17H.\newline{}EBX Bits 15 - 00: SOC Vendor ID.Bit 16: IsVendorScheme.
 If 1, the SOC Vendor ID field is assigned via an industry standard enumerationscheme.
 Otherwise, the SOC Vendor ID field is assigned by Intel.Bits 31 - 17: Reserved = 0.\newline{}ECX Bits 31 - 00: Project ID.
 A unique number an SOC vendor assigns to its SOC projects.\newline{}EDX Bits 31 - 00: Stepping ID.
 A unique number within an SOC project that an SOC vendor assigns.|